h2oai/steam/docs/Users.rst

 Users
 =====

 The Users page includes a list of all users are have been added to the Steam database along with the user's role.
-From this page, Steam admins can add, edit, and deactivate users and roles.
+From this page, Steam Admins can add, edit, and deactivate users and roles.

+**Note**: Only Admins have access to the **Users** page.

 .. figure:: images/users.png
    :alt: Users page